-In our research, we used tensor representations to compress modules in neural network linguistic models and met three statements that appeared in the Thesis Objectives.
-Firstly, we showed the efficacy of Canonical Polyadic Decomposition in compressing the embedding layer of a Knowledge Base model while accounting for data characteristics.
-This approach yielded favourable results in the explicit embedding evaluation and downstream tasks, simplifying the training process and reducing memory consumption.
+In this dissertation, we used compressed representations of tensor structures to address limitation of contemporary Natural Language Processing caused by large data sizes and large sizes of linguistic models.
+We met three statements that appeared in the Thesis Objectives.
+First, we showed the efficacy of Canonical Polyadic Decomposition in compressing the embedding layer of a Knowledge Base model while accounting for data characteristics.
+This approach yielded favourable results in the explicit embedding evaluation and downstream tasks, simplifying the training process, and reducing memory consumption.

 Then, we reduce the size of the Transformer models by replacing the linear layer with a Tensor Train Matrix structure.
 To achieve this, we adapted the TTM object for the neural network to optimize signal propagation through the TTM core.
 The resulting TTM container required fewer parameters and memory while maintaining the same efficiency level during training and fine-tuning.
-Consequently, this approach reduces time and memory requirements, making it more energy-efficient and suitable for low-power hardware.
+Consequently, this approach reduces time and memory requirements, making it more energy efficient and suitable for low-power hardware.

 With these structural components in place, we address two key questions, which finally aimed at two types of experiments.
-Firstly, we investigated the expressive power of TTM compression compared to low-rank methods.
+First, we investigate the expressive power of TTM compression compared to low-rank methods.
 To do so, we conducted experiments on the GPT-2 decoder transformer, training it from scratch and evaluating its performance on Language Modelling, Natural Language Understanding, and Text summarization tasks.
 Finally, our findings revealed that 1) the training environment heavily influences the performance of the final model, and 2) under identical training conditions, a model with TTM layers consistently outperforms other methods, such as SVD.

 Secondly, we explored the impact of compressing pre-trained models on their quality for specific tasks.
 We conducted experiments on a question-answering task within a particular comparative case.
 We research the different approaches to a Question-Answering task and focus on retrieval-based techniques.
-Next, we evaluate several retrieval-based groups of methods - statistics, tree structures, and transformer-based on a comparative dataset.
-As a transformer method need large transformer models to employ, we provide compression of FC layers in them.
-We obtain that TTM decomposition and SVD give similar compression results inside comparative QA task and are highly dependent on the choice of the "proper" layer for compression.
-We also provide the algorithm for finding such types of layers.
+Next, we evaluate several retrieval-based groups of methods, statistics, tree structures, and transformer-based on a comparative dataset.
+As a transformer method requires large transformer models to employ, we provide compression of FC layers in them.
+We obtain the result that TTM decomposition and SVD give similar compression results inside comparative QA task and are highly dependent on the choice of the "proper" layer for compression.
+We also provide an algorithm for finding such types of layers.